spaceC00kie/task-tracker/README.md

 <video of main page tasks being double-clicked>

-You'll want to run a JSON server by typing "json-server --watch db.json --port 5000" Once you have a server running, you can add your own tasks.
+You'll want to run a JSON server by typing "json-server --watch db.json --port 5000"

+Once you have a server running, you can add your own tasks.

 <video of task being created>

-Following the About link shows the version number, a Go Back link, and the footer.
+Following the About link in the footer shows the version number, a Go Back link, and the footer.